The school’s overarching vision is

 - Equip students with high levels of literacy so that they are fluent speakers, readers and writers.

-- Develop students’ character, channelling their characteristics towards meaningful personal growth.
+- Develop students’ character, through our Curriculum For Life Programme, channelling their characteristics towards meaningful personal growth.

 The principles are underpinned by a commitment to developing students’